Graduate Student Travel Grants

 The Joint Mathematics Meetings

-Upcoming JMM: January 15 - 18, 2014, Baltimore, Maryland.
-Applications will be accepted during the period August 23, 2013 through September 26th, 2013.
+Upcoming JMM: January 10 - 13, 2015, San Antonio, Texas.
+Applications will be accepted during the period August 21, 2014 through September 25, 2014.
 This program supports ONLY selected doctoral students in mathematics who are in their last year of study (that is, have not received the PhD before the application deadline, but do expect to receive the PhD degree within the twelve month period following the application deadline).
-The submission deadline, September 26, 2013, 11:59pm Eastern time - has passed.
-Applications are NO LONGER being accepted.
-Notifications have been made.
+The submission deadline will be September 25, 2014, 11:59pm Eastern time.

 AMS Sectional Meetings